itnifl/WebShop/Readme.md

 #How to test#
-- Run the code in Visual Studio after settig a break point in the controller, then it will be possible to step through and have a look.
+- Run the code in Visual Studio after settig a break point in the controller, it will then be possible to step through and have a look at stuff.
 - Run the automated tests for products.
-Note: the tests delete all products from the database prior to using the db, quick solution.
+Note: the tests delete all products from the database prior to using the db, this is a quick solution.
 Could be handeled with InMemoryDb instead that does not commit to database, or could have never comitted the transactions when testing.
-Or perhaps one could have a dedicated database for this.
+Or perhaps one could have a dedicated database for this, where we can mess around as we please.
 - Run the code in Visual Studio and use a browser to browse to:
  -- /api/products